Festivals in India

 22. Christmas (Christian)

-25th December each year
+25th December every year

 Less than 20% of Sri Lanka’s population in Christmas, however Christmas is still a big celebration on the island.
 Buildings are decorated with trees, lights and garlands, as well as some nativity scenes.